meena-rathi/shopping/README.md

 3)And the redirected to the Signup page.
 4)Fill out the form and then click on the submit.
 5)this page redirected to confirmation page.
+ Browser : chrome
+ Actual result : when click on the submit button, the page rediected to anothe r page.
+ Excepted result :when click on the submit button, it should be redirected to anothe r page.
+ Status : pass

 Test Case 4:
 1)Click on the <https://8000-meena-rathi-shopping-t5i0p7g8wj.us2.codeanyapp.com/index.html>.